Deformations of algebras in noncommutative geometry: Dglas, the Maurer-Cartan formalism, and proof of formality theorems

 We caution that, unlike in the untwisted case, \eqref{e:hphh} is \textbf{not} obtained merely from the HKR morphism.
 Indeed, even in degree zero, an element which is Poisson central for $\pi_\hbar$ need not correspond in any obvious way to an element which is central in the quantized algebra.
 The only obvious statement one could make is that we have a map modulo $\hbar$, where $\pi_\hbar = \hbar \cdot \pi + $ higher order terms, with $\pi$ an ordinary Poisson structure,

 which is quite different (and weaker) than the above statement.

-To write the correct formula for the isomorphism \eqref{e:hphh}, we need to discuss a more general question we have not addressed: given an $L_\infty$ morphism $F: \mfg \to \mfh$, what is the induced formula on cohomology?
-In particular, we need to also compute this for $\mfg^\xi \to \mfh^{F(\xi)}$, for all $\xi \in \MCE(\mfg)$.
+To write the correct formula for the isomorphism \eqref{e:hphh}, we need to discuss functoriality for twisting.
+Namely, given an $L_\infty$ morphism $F: \mfg \to \mfh$ and a Maurer-Cartan element $\xi \in \MCE(\mfg)$, we need to define an $L_\infty$ morphism $F^\xi: \mfg^\xi \to \mfh^{F(\xi)}$.
+Given this, we obtain the twisted $L_\infty$ quasi-isomorphism \eqref{e:tw-kont-quism}, then pass to cohomology to obtain \eqref{e:hphh}.